Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 And onwards toward Casais da Granja...

-After meandering just about 2 km on the forest lanes, it gives way to the pavement and turns left on the EM526 at this gas station, the Venda do Brasil, in Casais da Granja, at 18.8 kilometers total.
-There is also a café in the Venda do Brasil, if you need to fuel up your belly!
+After meandering just about two kilometers on the forest lanes, following the waymarks, the Camino gives way to the pavement entering the next town of Venda do Brasil and turns left onto the EM526 at this gas station, below left, after 19 kilometers total.
+There is also a café in the gas station, if you need to fuel up your belly!

 I just loved these large, gnarled trees that we passed by!
 With my swollen left ankle, I could have just sat under them and meditated away the rest of the day!
 But I was doing well, and enjoying the "Light" the day was bringing me around every corner.